 I am creating these videos and offering them for free to help support nature journalers and educators all around the world.
 If you are able to support my work with a donation, please donate online here.

-In partnership with the Children’s Creativity Museum in San Francisco, I am working with a team to produce a series of 40 FREE 15-min recorded nature journaling workshops featuring fun and engaging activities that build the skills of a scientist, naturalist, artist, and observer.
-The goal is to release one each week throughout the school year, starting soon!
-Appropriate for children of all ages as well as adults, this program will connect science, language arts, math, visual arts, critical thinking, and mindfulness.
+In partnership with the Children’s Creativity Museum in San Francisco, I am working with a team to produce this series of 40 FREE 15-min recorded nature journaling workshops featuring fun and engaging activities that build the skills of a scientist, naturalist, artist, and observer.
+We released the first episode on October 27, 2020, and we will release one each week through July 2021.
+Appropriate for children of all ages as well as adults, this program connects science, language arts, math, visual arts, critical thinking, mindfulness, wonder, curiosity, and joy.

 My hope is that everyone around the world–from school teachers and their students, to homeschoolers, to parents and their children, to all adults–will enjoy these free workshops and use them to explore nature, take time to notice the wonder and beauty all around us, and fall more deeply in love with nature through the pages of their journals.

 The workshops will help you build the essential nature journaling skills.
-Once you have gone through the series, you can rewatch the videos with a new teacher in a new year.
+Once you have gone through the series for the first time, you can watch the videos again in a new year.
 You will pick up details that you missed before and can try the prompts with a new phenomenon.
-Your journal page will be totally different than what you did before.
+Your journal pages will be totally different than what you did before.
 As you look through your journals from previous years, you will see the many ways you have grown and developed as a journaler, observer, and scientist.